 Risk Management function is organized functionally on a global basis as the Risk & Permanent Control (RPC) Division.
 The Local Head of Risk Management Functions reports functionally to the Regional Chief Risk Officer, Asia Pacific Office in Hong Kong.
 The Local Head of Risk Management is responsible for credit, market and operational risk management activities for the Bank.
 The Bank has a Local Credit Committee comprising of the Senior Country Officer and other senior personnel representing Global Markets, Corporate Banking and Credit Risk Analysis.
-As per the scheme of delegations for credit approvals laid down by the Head Office, all credit applications from India of corporate clients are discussed in the local credit committee and approved by the Front Office delegate / Senior Country Officer (SCO) subject to a favorable opinion from local RPC if the size of credit limits are within his delegation and in other cases by the Risk Committee at Regional Office or Head Office, based on the recommendation from FO Delegate/SCO and analysis/conclusion provided by local RPC.
+As per the scheme of delegations for credit approvals laid down by the Head Office, all credit applications from India of corporate clients are approved in the Local Credit Committee under the joint signatures of the Senior Country Officer and the Local Chief Risk Officer if the size of credit limits are within their delegation and in other cases by the Risk Committee at Regional Office or Head Office, based on the recommendation by the Local Credit Committee.